MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-release-notes.md

 - CSE Validation workflow is now updated to be able to install a test signed OEM extension package automatically post a full AzureStack update.
   - Prior to this fix, VaaS would fail to install a Test-Signed OEM extension package on a stamp post AzureStack Full update.
 VaaS would apply AzureStack update and then quit the run.
   - This has been fixed and you should see CSE Validation Workflow installing the provided AzureStack update and test-signed OEM extension package.
-- Added OEM package validation extension to ‘OEM Validation Workflow’
+- Added OEM package validation extension to 'OEM Validation Workflow'
   - This extension will run before kicking off any updates on the stamp.
   - The extension will validate the OEM extension package contents and the elements of the oemMetadata.xml
   - If there were any errors/issues with the OEM extension package, we will catch it before the VaaS tests get kicked off.